underrobyn/ctf-challenges/README.md

 The user is able to download users.db, viewing the admin account password.

+### Web-JasonsToken

+Jason is learning about JWTs, but he forgot to set a key!
+So the data can be modified by a client...

 ### Web-Swagger

 FastAPI Python application which has automatically generated API endpoints.